Dissection Alternatives

 • In this interview with a Texas science teacher, projects like building a model of a brain out of salt dough, rather than dissecting an animal brain, energize and inspire students to be future innovators.

-• You can find more humane alternative projects at The American Anti-Vivisection Society’s free library of humane science projects.
+• Check out a wide range of humane alternative projects at The American Anti-Vivisection Society’s free library of humane science projects.

 • Read the Animal Welfare Institute’s Dissection Alternatives article that talks about effective non-animal methods to substitute for animal dissections.